-- All fundraising activities of the University must align with the University’s strategic fundraising priorities.
+- All fundraising activities undertaken on the University’s behalf must align with the University’s strategic fundraising priorities.

-- All fundraising activity, including telephone calls, letters, emails, text messages and in-person conversations must be documented in the University’s customer relationship management database, Raiser’s Edge.
+- All fundraising activity, whether intentional or not, including telephone calls, letters, emails, texts and in-person conversations, must be documented in the University’s relationship management system, Raiser’s Edge.

-- The University Council has delegated to the Vice-Chancellor authority to accept gifts and bequests to the University, either on trust or otherwise; the Vice-Chancellor may delegate this authority as appropriate.
+- The University Council has delegated to the Vice-Chancellor authority to accept gifts and bequests to the University; the Vice-Chancellor may delegate this authority as appropriate.

 - The terms under which any gift or bequest are made must be specified in writing; both the source of a gift or bequest and any obligations that a benefactor may seek to place on a gift or bequest must be acceptable to the University.